-If at any time an applicant family is on the waiting list, the CCHA determines that the family is not eligible for assistance (see Chapter 3), the family will be removed from the waiting list.
+If at any time an applicant family is on the waiting list, the PHA determines that the family is not eligible for assistance (see Chapter 3), the family will be removed from the waiting list.

-Page | 67 CCHA If a family is removed from the waiting list because the CCHA has determined the family is not eligible for assistance, a notice will be sent to the family's address/email of record provided on the initial application.
-The notice will state the reasons the family was removed from the waiting list and will inform the family how to request an informal hearing regarding the CCHA's decision (see Chapter 16) [24 CFR 982.201(f)].
+If a family is removed from the waiting list because the PHA has determined the family is not eligible for assistance, a notice will be sent to the family's address of record as well as to any alternate address provided on the initial application.
+The notice will state the reasons the family was removed from the waiting list and will inform the family how to request an informal review regarding the PHA's decision (see Chapter 16) [24 CFR 982.201(f)].